apix/cache/README.md

 License
 -------
-This work is licensed under the New BSD license -- see the [LICENSE](LICENSE.txt) for the full details.
-Copyright (c) 2010-2016 Franck Cassedanne
+This work is licensed under the New BSD license -- see the [LICENSE](LICENSE.txt) for the full details.<br>Copyright (c) 2010-2016 Franck Cassedanne